frederic-perez/AmE-dictionary/data/dictionary.md

 __fob__ _n_ :two::hammer:
 __focal fibrosis__
 __focus__ _n_ :mega:
-__fodder__ _n_ :six: /ˈfɒdə/ Food, especially dried hay or straw, for cattle and other livestock; a person or thing regarded only as material for a specific use. _Young people ending up as factory fodder.
-Ever feel like cannon fodder?_
+__fodder__ _n_ :seven: /ˈfɒdə/ Food, especially dried hay or straw, for cattle and other livestock; a person or thing regarded only as material for a specific use. _Young people ending up as factory fodder.
+Ever feel like cannon fodder?_ _A fodder for scientific research._
 __foe__ _n_
 __fogy__ _n_ An extremely old-fashioned or conservative person (usu. prec. by old). _An old fogy of thirty-two._
 __foible__ _n_ :six: A minor weakness or failing of character.
 A behavioral attribute that is distinctive and peculiar to an individual. :es: manía _Syn_ fault, defect, imperfection _His father’s foibles did not prevent his son from loving and honoring him._